Canon 1Ds Mark III vs Fujifilm X-T2

-The Canon EOS-1Ds Mark III and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in August 2007 and July 2016.
+The Canon EOS-1Ds Mark III and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in August 2007 and July 2016.
 The 1Ds Mark III is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1Ds Mark III) and an APS-C sensor.
-The Canon has a resolution of 21 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (1Ds Mark III) and an APS-C (X-T2) sensor.
+The Canon has a resolution of 21 megapixels, whereas the Fujifilm provides 24 MP.

 An illustration of the physical size and weight of the Canon 1Ds Mark III and the Fujifilm X-T2 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1Ds Mark III – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably smaller (49 percent) than the Canon 1Ds Mark III.
 Moreover, the X-T2 is substantially lighter (63 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.